Week 3 – Lent Series 2025

 People with disabilities are often seen as different, or less.
 But when it comes to the image of God, there is no distinction between people with and without disabilities.
 We share a likeness in humanity.
 We share a likeness with each other and with our creator.

 The image of God invites us to lean into solidarity with all people…all creation.
 Imagine a world where communities are captured by the dignity, likeness and humanity that they share.
 Where every person is seen; recognised as created preciously in the image of God.
-Where, in Nepal, Olubunmi could freely walk her local streets, greeting people as they looked each other in the eye.
+Where, in Nigeria, Olubunmi could freely walk her local streets, greeting people as they looked each other in the eye.

 CBM Australia leans into solidarity with God’s vision for a world in which no one is left behind.
 Where people with disabilities enjoy their human rights, and the cycle of disability and poverty ends.
 CBM seeks the welfare of women like Olubunmi, by enabling access to the surgery they need, ending their pain and transforming their lives forever.